The-deep-biosphere/2023-Milos/README.md

 The repository contains the integrality of the scripts needed to process the data presented in the aforementioned article.

+In order, the data is going through the following processing:
+- The processing of the sequences and picking of OTUs [[

 ==THIS DEPOSITORY IS NOT COMPLETE==